cvjena/freestylo/paper.md

 The package contains a collection of approaches to detect stylistic devices in text.
 By default, the preprocessing is done by spaCy[@spacy] or cltk[@cltk].
+Currently, the supported devices all work on a word level.
+They rely either on supporting words, a word pair or multiple consecutive related words.
+It would be possible to extend the package with other stylistic devices that follow similar principles.
+Additionally, the structure of the underlying framework is not restricted to these kinds of devices.
+The same annotation method could be used to - for example - mark scene boundaries and topic boundaries or changes in the tense of the text.
 The following stylistic devices are currently supported:

 ## Chiasmus